|Banner of The Witness blog by Jonathan Blow / Thekla|

 |A landscape painting by Victor Bykov|

-It's a safe bet for anyone to say that "12 Angry Men" is an objectively better movie than "Dragonball Evolution", even if they aren't remotely similar and even though a marginal group will object to it.
+It's a safe bet for anyone to say that "12 Angry Men" is an unarguably better movie than "Dragonball Evolution", even if they aren't remotely similar and even though a marginal group will object to it.
 Measuring objective quality might not be an exact science; it won't work 100% of the time with 100% of the products and people.
-Also, the best scale we currently have is Metacritic, which isn't a perfect unbiased quality measure, but it is in fact the best we've got.
+Also, the best scale we currently have is Metacritic, which isn't a perfect unbiased quality measure, but it is a somewhat reasonable numerical representation of quality.
 And yet, the results of scored objective quality have worked so well in representing human likes at a global scale, that it is naïve and irresponsible to disregard them with the cop-out that "it's a matter of taste", which has the same explanatory power than saying "it's magic".

 |"12 Angry Men" (1957) by Sidney Lumet|

 There is a reason why there is a formal education, and a pool of information on Fine Art, filmmaking or game design.
-There is actual knowledge involved, or else you'd arrive to your music school and be told to return home, since "well, it's a matter of taste, so who knows?" (which is pretty much what they do in modern "Art" schools, to my great frustration as an artist).
+There is actual knowledge involved, or else you'd arrive to your music school and be told to return home, since "well, it's a matter of taste, so who knows?" (which is pretty much the postmodernistic relativist approach they take in modern "art" schools, to my great frustration as an artist).

 |Random crap I painted in 20 seconds or an abstract masterpiece?|